Welcome to Art Department!

 You can depend on our highly knowledgeable and friendly staff.
 Our team members are also artists and can help assist you with product recommendations, trouble-shooting, and we love hearing of your recent creative endeavors.

-Bella Ramey is a senior at South Salem High School and has lived in Salem since 2005.
+Bella Ramey is a graduate from South Salem High School and has lived in Salem since 2005.
 Inspired by western animation and graphic novels, she is a stylized artist who works in many types of media including but not limited to digital, watercolor, and graphite.
 She enjoys telling stories through her art and always has ideas brewing in the back of her head.
 Her art has been shown in the Art Association’s young artist showcase, Art Association’s High School Art Mentorship Program Exhibition, and South Salem High School’s IB visual art show.

 Jessica Ramey is a creative goof who loves to play and geek out over anything artsy.
 She loves artful play but also likes organizing community art events.
 Some projects she has worked on include: Repair Fair & Share, Free Art Friday, DIY Studio (Salem's first creative reuse center), Community Swaps, Salem Puppet Parade, Trashion, Community Supported Arts&Culture, and Salem Sketchers.